Manish-siva8/BujjiBirthday/README.md

 # For My Home, Keerthana.

-There are 8 billion people in this world, and somehow, I got lucky enough to find the one person who makes everything make sense.
+There are 8 billion people in this world, and somehow, I got lucky enough to find the one person who makes everything sense.

 You know I’m not usually this creative.
 I treat things with logic.
 But you?
 You are the one exception to my logic.
 You make me want to do things I’ve never done before—like building a whole website just to see you smile for a few seconds.